-K. To guide the future development of the town so as to bring about the gradual conformity of land, structures and uses generally consistent with the policies of the Comprehensive Plan; Please refer to Section A.1 above within this Exhibit.
+K. To guide the future development of the town so as to bring about the gradual conformity of land, structures and uses generally consistent with the policies of the Comprehensive Plan; of the Comprehensive Fian, Please refer to Section A.1 above within this Exhibit.